 - We only use recycled paper and envelopes.
 We get our ink cartridges refilled in Galway.
 All marketing is done online and we have a booking engine on our website.

 - Low energy bulbs are used throughout the hotel.

-- We use environmentally friendly Lilly’s Eco Clean cleaning products in all areas of the hotel.
+- We use environmentally friendly Lilly’s Eco Clean and Ecover cleaning products in all areas of the hotel.
 We buy in bulk to save packaging.